tp-link-extender/MercuryCore/README.md

 -   Open a terminal and navigate to the directory of the repository
 -   Run `bun i` to install all dependencies
 -   Copy the `.env.example` file to `.env` to set up the environment variables
--   Run `docker compose up -d` to start the database and economy service
+-   Run `docker compose up -d` to start the database and micro services

 To start a local dev server, go to the **Site** directory, run `bun -b dev`, and navigate to the link shown in the terminal (remember not to use HTTPS!).
 Upon saving a file, your changes will be shown in the web browser.